cloudbees/kubernetes-platform-validation/rancher-do/README.md

 The only thing left, when defining master nodes, is to decide which node specifications we'll use.
 We do that through Node Templates.

-Please click the *Add Node Template* button (icon with a **+** sign).
+Please click the *Add Node Template* button (icon with the **+** sign).
 You'll have to type or, more likely, paste the DigitalOcean token we created earlier.
 Once inside the template screen, please select *New York 3* as the *Region*, select *2 GB RAM, 60 GB Disk, 2 vCPUs* as *Droplet Size*, and type *k8s* as the *Name*.
 The purpose of each of those fields should be self-explanatory.

 The only thing left to do, before we create the new template, is to choose the image.
 If you prefer **Ubuntu**, please select **Ubuntu 16.04 x64**.
 Similarly, **CentOS** users should pick **CentOS 7.X x64**.